Low manipulation hairstyles you can rock while protecting your natural hair.

 If sweet styles aren’t really your vibe and you’re after something a bit cooler, you’ve got to take a look at this edgy low manipulation hairstyle.

 If you look closely, you’ll notice how she’s incorporated braids into her space buns as well as metallic hair ring details, for a playful and stylish effect.
-Have you ever seen a more perfect festival ‘do?
+To get your perfect festival ‘do, shop our favourite hair rings.*

 7. Half-up space buns